PointSourceSolutions/aura-matrix-engine/README.md

 # Run the comparative analysis suite
 python scenarios.py# aura-matrix-engine
 "Computational simulation engine for modeling network phase transitions and systemic momentum."

+Citation & Academic Context

+This computational model serves as the primary technical methodology and empirical verification for the accompanying preprint paper submitted to the Social Science Research Network (SSRN).

+    Status: Preprint Draft / Intellectual Property Locked

+    Rights: Copyright © 2026.
+All rights Reserved.
+Unauthorized replication, commercial distribution, or deployment of this proprietary framework without explicit academic citation is strictly prohibited.